lev-gc/spring-boot-template/README.md

 This project is a template project based on spring boot and mybatis, connecting with the database MySQL.

 #### Branch: ex-version
-This branch is the version with lots of usages.
+This branch is the version with instances.

 #### REST Api Document
 http://[ip]:[port]/[context-path]/swagger-ui.html